-To further safety and health through the life cycle of nanotechnology
+To further global safety and health through the life

-with development of advanced materials and manufacturing by providing
+cycle of nanotechnology associated with development of advanced materials and

-opportunities to identify, organize, and conduct information sharing,
+representatives with opportunities to identify, organize, and conduct

 AIHce planning (e.g. podium sessions, round tables, professional development courses, NTWG brochure, student poster judges)